 Summer means a greenhouse full of tomatoes, peppers, and jalapenos, essential to make my Homemade Canned Salsa and Small Batch Canned Cowboy Candy.

-Harvest season is busy with preserving veggies, but the reward comes in winter when I open a jar of homemade spaghetti sauce and add it to cooked ground beef to make my Lasagna with Ricotta Cheese.
+Harvest season is busy with preserving veggies, but the reward comes in winter when I open a jar of homemade spaghetti sauce and add it to cooked ground beef to make my Lasagna with Ricotta Cheese or Rigatoni Al Forno With Italian Sausage.

 Store-bought sauces can't compare to the taste of homemade canned tomato sauce.
 I've perfected this recipe over four years, and it's definitely worth putting in the effort.